ecalder6/azure-gaming/README.md

 To game on the cloud on Azure, you will have to pay for the virtual machine, outgoing data bandwidth from the VM, and managed disk (See [Q & A](#q--a) for managed disk).

-You can pick between 2 kinds of VM: standard and Spot.
-A Spot VM is around **60%** cheaper than a standard VM.
+You can pick between 2 kinds of VM: Standard and Spot.
+A Spot VM is around **60%** cheaper than a Standard VM.
 The downside is that a Spot VM can be shutdown at any time.

 The calculators below are prepopulated with an estimated monthly price for playing 35 hours a month in West US 2 region.
 It assumes that you stream at an averge of around 30 Mbits/second (13.5 GBs an hour) and use one 128GB managed disk.
 You can divide the total by 35 to find the estimated cost per hour.